Full-Time Program

 0. Learn as much JavaScript ahead of time as possible—freeCodeCamp and Codecademy are great for this.

-1. Attend coding meetups, like the Women Who Code or our study groups.
+1. Attend coding meetups or our study groups.

 2. Develop your typing and Mac keyboard shortcut skills.